 Darwin did believe that the problem of swamping might be mitigated by what is today called "sympatric speciation"-that is, species production utilizing ecological and behavioral barriers.
 Originally in the Essays of 1842 and 1844, he had maintained that geographical boundaries holding small populations would be optimal for species production; speciation would occur in an allopatric way (to use the modern term).
-Consonant with his new ideas about dominant species and their relation to large genera, however, he now proposed, in the 1850s, that ecological and behavioral barriers alone would be effective in dealing with the swamping problem:
+Consonant with his new ideas about dominant species and their relation to large genera, however, he proposed in the 1850s that ecological and behavioral barriers alone would be effective in dealing with the swamping problem, and he reiterated what was more a hope than a firm conviction in the Origin (1859, 103):

-We must not overrate the effects of intercrosses in retarding natural selection; for I can bring a considerable catalogue of facts, showing that within the same area, varieties of the same animal can long remain distinct, from haunting different stations, from breeding at slightly different seasons, or from varieties of the same kind preferring to pair together.
+We must not overrate the effects of intercrosses in retarding natural selection; for I can bring a considerable catalogue of facts, showing that within the same area, varieties of the same animal can long remain distinct, from haunting different stations, from breeding at slightly different seasons, or from varieties of the same kind preferring to pair together.14

 Most biologists today regard sympatric speciation to be a rare occurrence, if occurring at all.
-For it to take place, a group would have had initially to achieve reproductive isolation-but in a freely mixing population that would be unlikely.
-Darwin in the
+For it to take place, a group would have had initially to achieve reproductive isolation-which in a freely mixing population would be unlikely.15 In the above passage, Darwin simply presumed the problem to be solved-basically, I believe, because it was solved in artificial selection.
+But he did make a few other assumptions about isolating barriers that softened the difficulties, at least in his own mind; these I consider in section 7.